wyphan/wyphan.github.io/_posts/2020-12-17-kernel-snap-cleanup.md

 ## Remove Old Kernels in Ubuntu with a One-Liner Command

-Based on [this blog post], which explains the different parts that make up the pipeline.
+Based on [this blog post](http://tuxtweaks.com/2010/10/remove-old-kernels-in-ubuntu-with-one-command/), which explains the different parts that make up the pipeline.

 Edit (Mar 18, 2020): Added `grep -v "hwe"` to the pipeline to exclude [hardware enablement](https://wiki.ubuntu.com/Kernel/LTSEnablementStack) packages.